Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And the Messenger of Allāh (ﷺ) said:

-***"The best people are those of my generation, then those who come after them, then those who come after them.*** (Sahīh Al-Bukhārī and Sahīh Muslim)
+***"The best people are those of my generation, then those who come after them, then those who come after them."*** (Sahīh Al-Bukhārī and Sahīh Muslim)

 The generation of the Messenger of Allāh (ﷺ) is the ***Sahābah*** (رضي‬ الله عنهم‬) who lived with and saw the Messenger of Allāh (ﷺ).
 They understood the Qurān and the *Sunnah* best, because they lived during its revelation, they experienced the scenarios which it spoke of and they are those who were closest to the Messenger of Allāh (ﷺ), asking him questions, hearing his speech and seeing his deeds.